 1989 The soundtrack to the film Dirty Dancing reaches sales of ten million copies, which is now known as Diamond certification.
 The movie was set in 1963, and the soundtrack contained songs from that era along with new ones like "(I've Had) The Time of My Life," which were written for the film.

-1980 Rush releases Permanent Waves, their seventh studio album.
-"The Spirit of Radio" and "Freewill" help make it their first to reach the Top Five in US charts (peaking at #4).
+1980 Rush release Permanent Waves, their seventh studio album.
+"The Spirit of Radio" and "Freewill" help make it their first to reach the Top 5 on the US Albums chart, where it peaks at #4.
 The album represents a new direction for the band, with songs becoming denser and more radio friendly, setting the stage for the upcoming Moving Pictures.

 1978 At the Winterland Ballroom in San Francisco, The Sex Pistols lead singer, Johnny Rotten, ends the show by telling the crowd, "Ever get the feeling you've been cheated?
 Goodbye."
 It is their final concert until their 1996 reunion.